ARMmbed/mbed-os-5-docs/docs/contributing/add_exsupport.md

 Eclipse project export uses a generated Makefile for building.
 If `mbed compile -t <toolchain> -m <target>` works, then mbed `export -i make_<toolchain> -m <target>` will also work.
 You can find more information about adding and configuring targets [here](mbed_targets.md).

-### GNU ARM Eclipse managed projects
+### GNU Arm Eclipse managed projects

-The GNU ARM Eclipse exporter is available for all targets that use the GCC_ARM toolchain.
+The GNU Arm Eclipse exporter is available for all targets that use the GCC Arm toolchain.

 ### Qt Creator and Make

-The Qt Creator project export is available for the GCC_ARM toolchain; it generates a [Qt Creator generic project](http://doc.qt.io/qtcreator/creator-project-generic.html) and a Makefile, in a similar fashion to the *Eclipse and Make* exporter.
+The Qt Creator project export is available for the GCC Arm toolchain; it generates a [Qt Creator generic project](http://doc.qt.io/qtcreator/creator-project-generic.html) and a Makefile, in a similar fashion to the *Eclipse and Make* exporter.

 You can open the generated `.creator` project in Qt Creator, enabling integration with the project pane, syntax highlighting and automatic code completion.
 You can use the Makefile to compile the project; the IDE should automatically invoke the Makefile when you issue the Build command.